washington-leadership-academy/wla/README.md

 ### JS

-All JavaScript is processed with Browserify and Babel (Babelify). main.js is always the root of your website's JS and you can use ES6 imports to bring other files into the bundle.
+All JavaScript is processed with Browserify and Babel (Babelify).
+It will process each JS file in the root of the ./scripts folder and distribute it to the ./template/assets/scripts folder.

     // This is the main.js file, import all other files here. import { MyModule } from './modules/my-module.js';